 Margin and High-Frequency Trading Systems

 Most retail trading systems show prices fluctuating in 0.5-1 second periods.
-The size & interval of these changes on the actual markets is in fact much smaller.
-Especially in the case of currencies.
+The size & interval of these changes on the actual markets is much smaller, especially in currencies.
 It’s to the point where it becomes difficult to display.
-Furthermore while currency pairs previously used to be calculated up to the 4th decimal, today they can go up to the 5th or 6th decimal.
+Furthermore, while currency pairs previously used to be calculated up to the 4th decimal, they can go up to the 5th or 6th decimal today.
 This is due to both the higher trade volume as well as the increasing sophistication of trading systems.
 This is especially true in dealings between banks & brokerages.
-They go as far as locating their servers as close as possible to those of their clearing houses to decrease execution speed even if it’s just by a few microseconds.
+They go as far as locating their servers as close as possible to those of their clearinghouses to decrease execution speed, even if it’s just by a few microseconds.

 One second is a million microseconds.
 The execution time of the quickest systems is approximately 0.0025 seconds or 2,500 microseconds.
-In practice this means that when the trader places an order for $100,000 USDJPY at say 109.73 it’ll only be updated a second later.
-The execution system on the other hand sees 109.7255 and has 0.9975 seconds to determine what price the trader will receive.
+In practice, this means that when the trader places an order for $100,000 USDJPY at say 109.73, it’ll only be updated a second later.
+On the other hand, the execution system sees 109.7255 and has 0.9975 seconds to determine what price the trader will receive.

 How the System Works in Practice

 That level of income more than justifies the development costs of a system to facilitate it.
 It’s worth noting that while this setup seems like it’s designed to profit at the user’s expense, it actually has a lot less impact on the trader than one would assume at first glance.
 For one thing, it’s not something that would necessarily influence the decisions of retail traders.
-That’s because theyre already dealing with spreads, commissions & other costs that merit much more consideration.
-Instead it’s more like a tug of war between the banks and the brokers.
-Faster systems will naturally earn more than slower ones, leading both sides into a kind of arms race, since that’s where they have the highest potential for profit.
+That’s because they’re already dealing with spreads, commissions & other costs that merit much more consideration.
+Instead, it’s more like a tug of war between the banks and the brokers.
+Faster systems will naturally earn more than slower ones, leading both sides into a kind of arms race since that’s where they have the highest profit potential.